groundwired/salesforce-food-bank/README.md

  * For the home page, open your web browser to: http://localhost:8000/
  * For the test runner, open to: http://localhost:8000/test/TestRunner.html

+## Instance Setup Steps

+* Ensure the default record type for any profile using the Food Bank is set to Household.
+Otherwise you'll receive an error trying to add new Accounts.

 ## Implementation Notes